Volunteering at the Zoo

 Spend your days in a tropical paradise!
 The Saint Louis Zoo's Bayer Insectarium Mary Ann Lee Butterfly Wing is a geodesic dome filled with tropical plants, rock outcroppings, a waterfall and pool.
 As a Butterfly Wing volunteer, you will help to keep butterflies safe and interact with guests to further their appreciation for our invertebrate and plant species.
 Volunteers can choose their own 2-hour shifts Monday through Sunday.
 Volunteers have the option to sit or stand.

 Do you love animals and people?
-Are you passionate about wildlife and their habitats?
-Would you like to be a part of the Saint Louis Zoo's efforts to help our visitors and the greater community understand and appreciate nature?
-Then you might want to consider becoming a Saint Louis Zoo docent.
+Would you like to be a part of the Saint Louis Zoo's efforts to help our guests and the greater community understand and appreciate nature?
+Then consider becoming a Saint Louis Zoo docent.

 The Zoo hosts events and fundraisers throughout the year that require hundreds of volunteers.
-Event volunteers help with everything from greeting visitors, engaging families and children with creative games and crafts, to assisting food and drink vendors as bar backs.
-Contact Volunteer Services at firstname.lastname@example.org for group volunteer opportunities, and upcoming event dates and times.
+Event volunteers help with everything from greeting guests, engaging families and children with creative games and crafts, to assisting food and drink vendors as bar backs.
+We encourage you to “try out” volunteering at one of our upcoming events!

 “Volunteers make our department run smooth and efficiently on event days.
 They act as extensions of our team and help us ensure that our events run as effortlessly as possible.
 As a small department, we simply could not execute our events without volunteers!
 Their dedication and passion is unmatched!
 They care so strongly about our Zoo and our mission that their joy is contagious!” – Special Events Department